Skip to main content

 #

-Ownership, Not Just Cost-Savings.
-While self-hosting can save you money in the long run, its true value lies in ownership.
+Tired of endless subscription fees, walled gardens, and entrusting your personal data to large corporations?
+So was I. While self-hosting can save you money in the long run, its true value lies in ownership.
 Owning your data, controlling your services, and understanding the technology you depend on is a powerful form of digital independence.

-And lets be honest: This is a hobby like any other: It will cost some time and money.
-But the nice ething with home labbing is: You don’t need the newest and greatest technology to get started.
+Ownership, Not Just Cost-Savings.
+And let’s be honest: This is a hobby like any other.
+It will cost some time and money.
+But the nice thing with homelabbing is: You don’t need the newest and greatest technology to get started.
 Proxmox can run just as well on an old 30€ Fujitsu.

 This journey is about more than just technology; it’s about being a creator, not just a consumer, in the digital world.
 It’s challenging, sometimes frustrating, but incredibly rewarding.